In 2022/23 135 workers were killed in work-related accidents in (RIDDOR) and most of these occurred in hazardous jobs in the following 5 industries:

 • How to control the risk

-Fire safety training for all employees to teach them howto minimise the risk of fires such as how to recognise fire risks, how to correctly store flammable materials, and how to respond to fire emergencies.
+Fire safety training for all employees to teach them how to minimise the risk of fires such as how to recognise fire risks, how to correctly store flammable materials, and how to respond to fire emergencies.

 Case study